 Facebook is much more than a social medium; in fact, 43% of users go here to get their news.
 Depending on your brand image and the messaging of your video ad, you may want to try a news style to help attract viewers and increase your chances of getting organic shares.
 Recreating the serious tone of news broadcasts with a third-person narration may make certain types of viewers sit up and take notice.
 You can also use graphic text to highlight the important points of your message, similar to what you might see on the news.

-A great resource is lumen5, which many news organizations use for quick reporting on social media.
+A great video content creation tool is lumen5, which many news organizations use for quick reporting on social media.

 Here’s a recap of the 11 ways to improve your Facebook video ad with a killer hook: